- Safety and independence rank highest among the many reasons why seniors may consider walk-in bathtubs.

 - Therapeutic reasons (soothing aching joints and tense or sore muscles)

-Walk-in bathtubs are tubs that have doors that open and enable the user to easily and safely step over the little edge and “walk-in”, instead of having to step over a much higher edge on traditional-type bathtubs.
-In addition, walk-in tubs have built-in and molded shower seats that are roughly 17 inches high and have a textured surface to prevent slipping off the seat.
-Needless to say, the seats offer a much safer bathing experience since the tub user can more readily step in and out of them, and they allow bathers to sit upright while submerged in air-jetted water instead of lying down on their backs and soaking in the traditional tubs.
+Walk-in bathtubs are tubs that have doors that open and enable the user to easily and safely step over the little edge and “walk-in” instead of having to step over the high edge of traditional-type bathtubs.
+In addition, walk-in tubs have built-in and molded shower seats that are roughly 17 inches high, with a textured surface to prevent slipping off the seat.
+The seats in walk-in tubs offer a much safer bathing experience since the tub user can more readily step in and out of it, and allows bathers to be sitting upright while submerged in air-jetted water instead of lying down on their backs and soaking.
 They are thus tailor-made for individuals with mobility issues who cannot easily lay down and then get up.

-These modern bathtubs also have fast-acting drainage systems so that the user doesn’t have to wait long for the water to drain before they can step out.
-They also have water-tight sealing around the door to prevent water from trickling out when the tub is filled with water.
+These modern bathtubs also have fast-acting drainage systems so that the user does not have to wait long for the water to drain before they can step out.
+They also have water-tight sealing around the door to prevent water from trickling out when the bathtub is filled with water.

 Safety features that are available in most high-end walk-in bathtubs include:

-Finally, the more modern versions of walk-in bathtubs come in different sizes, colors, and shapes, and the expensive ones come with features like jacuzzi water jets and more.
+Finally, the more modern versions of walk-in bathtubs come in different sizes, colors, and shapes, while more expensive models feature jacuzzi water jets and more.

 - Your budget (with installation, you’re looking at a range of roughly $3,000 to over $10,000)